drichardson/UnrealEngineExamples/README.md

 # UE4 Examples

-A collection Unreal Engine examples projects demonstrating various aspects of the engine.
+A collection Unreal Engine example projects demonstrating various aspects of the engine.

 See also: